 graphs () or a finalize () at the end otherwise the simulation blocks at the end.
-Further, every round needs to be announced using simulation.advance\round(time).
-Where time is any representation of time.
+Furthermore, every round needs to be announced using simulation.advance_round(time), where time is any representation of time.

-This class in which the simulation is run.
-Actions and agents have to be added. databases and resource declarations can be added.
-Then runs the simulation.
+This is the class in which the simulation is run.
+Actions and agents have to be added.
+Databases and resource declarations can be added.
+Then run the simulation.